 Members of the school community must also respect themselves through an understanding and appreciation of their own individuality.
-Self-respect is demonstrated through academic and social integrity, the making of healthful choices, personal appearance, and interpersonal relationships.
 It is only through this knowledge and respect for self that we become empowered with the ability to extend this respect to others, to acknowledge the expression of uniqueness in others, and to give of ourselves in assisting others to develop a stronger sense of self.

-All members must demonstrate respect for the beliefs and values of others, their points of view, their religions and their rights as human beings.
-We must be active and positive in our respect, curtailing acts or language that would diminish another.
-Treatment, judgment, or evaluation of others should be conducted with fairness tempered by empathy for individual differences.
-At the same time, expression of one's individuality must be balanced by the generally greater needs of the community, particularly those related to respect for the environment, and for the health, safety, personal property, and dignity of others.
+All members must demonstrate respect for the beliefs and values of others.
+We must be active and positive in our respect, curtailing acts or language that would diminish another and having empathy for individual differences.
+At the same time, expression of one's individuality must demonstrate respect for the environment and for the health, safety, personal property, and dignity of others.
+Participating parties are encouraged to be conscientious of the fact that their daily tasks, activities, and responsibilities can impact the greater learning community, both on and off-campus during school-sponsored activities.